Frequently Asked Questions

 Does the program require that students have a computer?

 Yes.
 A personal computer is an integral part of the educational experience at the University of Florida.
 Computers will be used for communicating with faculty, staff and other students, as well as completing assignments, statistical analysis and research.
 Each student is required to have unrestricted access to a computer that meets or exceeds the most updated specifications.
+On very rare occasions, you may need to have a laptop for use during a class session.

 Can my coursework in this program be used to satisfy the continuing education requirement for licensed Professional Engineers in Florida?

 Yes.
 The OEM Program is an approved continuing education provider.
 Our provider number is EXP 00109.
 Each hour of classroom instruction is equal to one professional development hour (PDH).
-More information about the Florida Board of Professional Engineers continuing education requirement is available at www.fbpe.org/education/.
+More information about the Florida Board of Professional Engineers continuing education requirement is available at fbpe.org/continuing-education/continuing-education-requirements/

 How is the price of the program determined?